fraserrbarclay/about-me/README.md

 ## 🔍 About Me

-- Current Role: Announcement coming soon...
+- Current Role: Coming soon...

 - Education: BSc (Hons) Physics from The Open University (2024)